devbit-showcases/linux-challenges-desmetelise/BashShellScripting.md

 curl https://github.com/desmetelise.keys >> ~/.ssh/authorized_keys
 ```

+* cd: Change directory (~ is a shortcut to traverse to your home directory.)
+* curl: Transfers data to or from a network server.
+* ">>": Redirects output to a file appending the redirected output at the end

 ## Challenge 2: RPi Detector

 **This bash script  determines the IP addresses and MAC addresses of all the Raspberry Pi's currently on the network.**